Low Thyroid, Hashimotos and Pregnancy

 Today is a happy day for Susan.
 She just delivered a healthy baby girl, and sent me a cute baby photo with a thank you note.
-Six months before, Susan was weeping in my office, recounting her story of repeated miscarriages and fertility problems.
+Twelve months before, Susan was weeping in my office, recounting her story of repeated miscarriages and fertility problems.
 Her lab panel showed a borderline low thyroid status and elevated anti-thyroid antibodies indicating Hashimoto’s Autoimmune Thyroiditis.
 Upper left image courtesy of wikimedia commons.

 After a complete evaluation, we started Susan on our usual program of natural desiccated thyroid One and a Half Grains per day, selenium 400 mcg/day, iodine 450 mcg per day and a good prenatal multivitamin.
 That must have done the trick, and Susan’s thank you card has the “pitter patter of little feet” on the cover.

 There are literally thousands of low thyroid Susans ignored by mainstream medicine, left to suffer through repeated miscarriages and other fertility problems, representing yet another tragic error by conventional endocrinology.
 Left image mother and baby courtesy of wikimedia commons.